EthylOH/EthylOH-Python/lessons/chapter-2/chapter-2.md

 ### 4. Challenge

 Combine what you know.
-Write `print()` statements to draw an ASCII art.
+Write `print()` statements to draw ASCII art.
 Above some lines of code, write a `# comment` explaining exactly what that specific line is drawing.